The PSG all-time best XI without Mbappe: Millennial heroes form a deadly duo

 Centre Back: Ricardo Gomes

-In order to try and squeeze as many stars as possible into this team, we have gone for 3-4-3 formation – it always helps that the club have a history of playing imperious centre-backs.
+In order to try and squeeze as many stars as possible into this team, we have gone for 3-4-3 formation, given the club's history of playing imperious centre-backs.

 It is no surprise to find a towering Brazilian in the centre of the PSG defence, but Gomes was a star before his time.